Starting vs Buying a Dental Practice

-Recent dental graduates have to make big career decisions that will impact the rest of their lives.
-If you are at this point and are hoping to one day own your own practice, you have likely considered whether to start your own practice or buy an existing dental practice.
+Recent dental graduates face big career decisions that can impact the rest of their lives, so it is important to understand the options.
+If you are thinking about owning a practice, you have likely considered whether to start your own or buy an existing dental practice.
 There are benefits to both strategies, but each must be approached with caution and forethought for the best chance of success.

 Buying an Existing Practice

-One of the greatest benefits to buying a practice is that you can rely on some of the existing experience from the previous owner.
-Systems are typically already in place, including staff with clear responsibilities and billing and payroll systems.
-Another benefit is that an pre-existing practice will have a profit and loss sheet to review.
-When a practice is already profitable, it is easier to plan for expansion.
-It is also easier to qualify for a loan because you can show profit in the past.
-Finally, if you buy an existing practice, there is likely already a client base that is connected to the practice.
-This makes it easier to make a profit during your first year than if you had started a practice from scratch.
+Dentists who decide to buy benefit from the existing experience from the previous owner.
+The previous dentist will already have systems in place, including a staff with clear responsibilities as well as an established billing and payroll system.
+Another benefit to buying an existing business is the ability to review a profit and loss sheet to help inform the decision to purchase.
+When a practice is already profitable, it is easier to plan for expansion and qualify for a loan since you can show income and profit from the past.
+Finally, if you buy an existing dental business, there is likely an existing client base that is connected and loyal to the dental office.
+An established client base can make it easier to make a profit during your first year rather than having to start from scratch.

-As mentioned, starting a practice can be a major risk.
-It is important to note that many start-up practices fail due to undercapitalization or because new doctors struggle to build cash flow while battling location or economic hardships.
-Additionally, without consistent patient flow, it becomes difficult to build management skills and make sound business decisions.
+Still, starting a practice can offer a major financial risk.
+Many start-up practices fail due to undercapitalization or because new dentists struggle to build cash flow while battling location or economic hardships.
+Additionally, it can be difficult to build a client list and without consistent patient flow, it becomes difficult to build management skills and make sound business decisions.

-Whether you decide to buy or start a practice, business ownership takes experience; missteps and miscalculations can be devastating.
-Our dental broker team at ADS can help you to decide which option is right for you, and we can also help you as you navigate the choice that you have made.
+Whether you decide to buy an existing practice from a dentist or start a new one, it is important to understand your options to make the best choice.
+Owning a business can be a high-risk endeavor, but it can also be highly rewarding.
+Our dental broker team at ADS can help you to decide which option is right for you, and help you to navigate the choice that you have made.
 Click here to get in contact with your local dental broker today.